thxforall/next-blog-practice/src/posts/type.md

 #### Reduce eqeq

-> In JavaScript, the == operator (often called “loose equality” or eqeq) allows for type coercion, which means it tries to convert the values being compared to a common type before making the comparison.
+> In JavaScript, the == operator (often called "loose equality" or eqeq) allows for type coercion, which means it tries to convert the values being compared to a common type before making the comparison.
 While this can sometimes be convenient, it can also lead to unexpected behavior and bugs.
 For this reason, it is often recommended to use === (strict equality) instead, which does not perform type casting and only returns true if both the value and type are the same.

 > When using ==, JavaScript will 'automatically attempt to convert' the values to the same type before comparing them.
 This process is called type coercion or type casting.
 Here are some examples of how == behaves: